vladtepesch/StringCompressor/readme.md

     {11, 253, 41, 157, 41, 12, 128, 86, 11, 119, 13, 13, 121, 175, 12, 59, 190, 251,
      119, 143, 29, 134, 105, 88, 99, 131, 104, 225, 95, 118, 208, 110};

-Plese note that for that small texts the compression including the decoding data may be inefficient.
+Please note that for that small texts the compression including the decoding data may be inefficient.

 ### Decompressing Data